Caribbean Curry Egg Recipe

 Let the curry sauce simmer before adding eggs, so it’s nice and rich

 Curry eggs may not have impressed me as a child, but now I see them in a whole new light.
+This dish is also a great choice for anyone on a vegetarian or flexitarian diet.

 More Curry Recipes